 It is not necessary to give a justification for the extension request.
 However, since you are not granted an automatic extension to file after the 1099-NEC due date, you can apply if your business meets certain hardship circumstances.
 You can find them on the Form 8809 online.

 Regardless of the form of 1099, the dates they need to be sent out and submitted to the IRS are the same.
 The 1099-NEC, 1099-MISC, and 1099-K are common examples of this.
 Depending on the type of 1099, there are slightly different deadlines.
+It should be noted, you could still file file if you don't have the information return.
+Read this to discover how to file without 1099 forms.

 The IRS requires businesses to send out 1099 forms by January 31 to give recipients enough time to file their taxes.
 This deadline is true for all 1099 forms.
 If January 31 falls on the weekend, the due date to send the forms to the recipient and IRS gets moved over to the next business day.